Habeeb Mohammed Abu-Futtaim

 140 cm (diameter)Mixed media sculpture, wood draped with fabricCollection: Barjeel Art Foundation

-The Star of Jaffar emerges as a contemplative amalgamation of two emblematic signifiers of contemporary Arab identity: the sacred geometry of the Arabesque and the flag, the ultimate emblem of nationhood.
-This convergence manifests as a shield—a metaphorical and literal construct—where the intricate, infinite patterns of the Arabesque, long celebrated as the aesthetic heartbeat of the region, intertwine with the rigid, bordered symbolism of the flag, a modern artifact of territorial demarcation and political sovereignty.
+The Star of Jaffar emerges as a contemplative amalgamation of two emblematic signifiers of contemporary Arab identity: the sacred geometry of the Islamic Art (Arabesque) and the flag, the ultimate emblem of nationhood.
+This convergence manifests as a shield, a metaphorical and literal construct, where the intricate, infinite patterns of the Arabesque, long celebrated as the aesthetic heartbeat of the region, intertwine with the rigid, bordered symbolism of the flag, a modern artifact of territorial demarcation and political sovereignty.

-Yet, looming within this synthesis is an inherent paradox: these very symbols, revered as the cultural and national essence of a people, are entangled with the histories of colonial imposition and orientalist construction.
-The Arabesque, often romanticized through the Western gaze, and the flag, a byproduct of colonial cartography and the nation-state paradigm, both bear the spectral traces of external authorship.
-The Star of Jaffar thus becomes not merely an aesthetic object but a philosophical inquiry—an exploration of identity forged in the tension between authenticity and artifice, heritage and hegemony.
+Yet, looming within this synthesis is an inherent paradox, the Arabesque often romanticized through the Western gaze, and the flag, a byproduct of colonial cartography and the nation-state paradigm, both bear the traces of external authorship.
+The Star of Jaffar thus becomes not merely an aesthetic object but a philosophical inquiry, an exploration of identity forged in the tension between authenticity and artifice, heritage and hegemony.